Justice in the World of Allen Eskens

 A Mystery Unlike Most Others

 All of those elements come together very naturally and make for a multifaceted story that keeps taking you from one interesting avenue to the next.
-It becomes much harder under these circumstances to accurately predict what you’ll run into, and that only makes the book more enjoyable and interesting to read… after all, it is centred on a murder mystery, and what fun is there in knowing where things are going to end up?
+It becomes much harder under these circumstances to accurately predict what you’ll run into, and that only makes The Heavens May Fall more enjoyable and interesting to read… after all, it is centred on a murder mystery, and what fun is there in knowing where things are going to end up?

 A World of Very Real People